-I then extend the analysis to settings with non-identical preferences, non-uniform preference distributions, and non-unit capacities, and show that the optimal serial order generally consists of a weighted Kemeny ranking that accounts for how likely each priority violation is to create justified envy.\footnote{For a recent characterization of weighted Kemeny rankings, see \cite{lederer2024bivariate}.} To illustrate this, I relax the assumptions in \hyperref[theorem1]{Theorem 1} one at a time and derive closed-form expressions for the weights.
+I then extend the analysis to settings with non-identical preferences, non-uniform preference distributions, and non-unit capacities, and show that the optimal serial order is always a weighted Kemeny ranking that accounts for how likely each priority violation is to create justified envy.\footnote{For a recent characterization of weighted Kemeny rankings, see \cite{lederer2024bivariate}.} To illustrate this, I relax the assumptions in \hyperref[theorem1]{Theorem 1} one at a time and derive closed-form expressions for the weights.

 First, I consider what happens when the identical preference ranking is no longer uniformly distributed.
 Naturally, if some objects are more likely to appear at the top of the preference ranking, assignments to these objects are likely to occur earlier in the SD sequence.
 In response, the optimal serial order should incorporate the top-portion of these objects' priority rankings more than others'.
 Concretely, this amounts to obtaining a weighted Kemeny ranking, where an object's disagreement at the $t$-th position of the serial order is weighted proportionately to how likely that object is to appear at the $t$-th position of the preference ranking (\hyperref[proposition1]{Proposition 1}).